BlueQuartzSoftware/simplnx/src/nxrunner/docs/NX_CLI.md

 Executes the pipeline at the target filepath while printing the output to the terminal.
 Optionally, a log file is created at the specified filepath where the output is saved.

-For example, ```--execute bash D:/Directory/pipeline.d3pipeline -l D:/Logs/pipeline.log``` will attempt to execute the pipeline at `D:/Directory/pipeline.d3pipeline` and saves the output to `D:/Logs/pipeline.log`.
+For example, ```--execute D:/Directory/pipeline.d3pipeline -l D:/Logs/pipeline.log``` will attempt to execute the pipeline at `D:/Directory/pipeline.d3pipeline` and saves the output to `D:/Logs/pipeline.log`.

 ### Preflight